joshiyash2324-source/mcino-Introduction-to-Git-and-GitHub/CODE_OF_CONDUCT.md

 Community leaders will follow these steps when a complaint is reported: ...

 ## Attribution
-This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1, available at https://www.contributor-covenant.org/version/2/1/code_of_conduct.md
+This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1